By Kaitlyn Tagarelli and George Smith

 There is one caveat to these research findings: songs don’t appear to be any better for learning vocabulary or grammar than traditional teaching activities.
 And learning through songs along is pretty slow-going!
 However, songs are particularly effective at boosting learners’ enjoyment of language classes, which could ultimately lead to learning by increasing motivation.

 Thanks for reading!

-Wondering what languages were used in today’s episode?
+Wondering what languages were used in today’s post?

-Interested in learning Iraqi Arabic, Danish, or one of the other 70+ languages that the Mango app offers?
+Interested in learning Dari, Italian, or one of the other 70+ languages that the Mango app offers?
 Click here to start learning! https://mangolanguages.com/app

-Want to know more about the scientific research underlying this article?
-Here’s some of the research we consulted and/or mentioned:
+Want to know more about the scientific research underlying this episode?

 About the authors

 Kaitlyn Tagarelli is a linguist and the Head of Research at Mango Languages.
 She holds a Ph.D. in Linguistics from Georgetown University, specializing in how the mind and brain learn languages.
 Aside from geeking out about all things neuroscience and linguistics, she loves hanging out with her family at their Connecticut home, trying to convince them to speak French with her.

 George Smith is a Linguistics Content Writer at Mango Languages.
 He holds a Ph.D. in Second Language Studies from the University of Hawai‛i at Mānoa, and conducts research on second language listening, speaking, and vocabulary learning.
 He is a lifelong teacher and learner who enjoys gabbing about language with his family and friends.